MadLab/MultiServerScheduling/readme.md

 ## Logging

-When intitializing the Scheduler in app\Console\Kernal.php, you may pass in 3 different loggin levels:
+When intitializing the Scheduler in app\Console\Kernal.php, you may pass in 3 different logging levels:
 - LOG_LEVEL_NONE: logging is disabled
 - LOG_LEVEL_ABANDONED: a log will be written anytime a server tries to execute a task that has already been running for 10+ minutes
 - LOG_LEVEL_VERBOSE: most detailed, will log anytime a lock is attempted, obtained, or released